-The current “money maker” for attorneys isn’t asbestos, lead or mold, it’s Emotional Support Animals.
+The current “money maker” for attorneys isn’t asbestos, lead or mold, it’s Emotional Support Animals – and landlords need to know what they can and cannot do in today’s litigious rental world.

 A tenant has the right to bring their service dogs and emotional support animals to live with them in many circumstances.
 In short, Landlords may not refuse to make “reasonable accommodations” in their rules or policies if such accommodations are necessary to afford a person with a disability the “equal opportunity” to use and enjoy a house or apartment.